djl218/notesApp-backend/README.md

 # notesApp-backend
 Backend for the notes app for the FullStack Open from the University of Helsinki.

-Link to the phonebook app:
+Link to the notes app:
 https://gorgeous-lassen-volcanic-17734.herokuapp.com/

 Link to FullStack Open: